Neufund/contracts/README.md

 The overall design is Multi-contract & Multi-state.
 Contracts have owners and owners can update references to other contracts.

-[ ] TODO: For long-lived contracts a Hub and Spoke model is used.

 * https://ethereum.stackexchange.com/questions/8551/methodological-security-review-of-a-smart-contract/8593#8593
 * https://ethereum.stackexchange.com/questions/6204/writing-secure-smart-contracts-in-solidity